Identify As A Human Does: A Pathfinder of Next-Generation Anti-Cheat Framework for First-Person Shooter Games

 Aligned with \textbf{OBS.2}, \sysstats subsystem is designed to perform an in-depth analysis of structured features to capture the cheaters.
-Cheaters often exhibit deviations in their static data compared to normal players.
-Even when cheaters deliberately attempt to conceal their behavior, the subtle differences tend to accumulate over time and reveal disparities in the statistical data post-game.

-\textbf{Feature Extraction:} In \autoref{fig:framework} (b), $\vec{V}_{28}$ denotes the vector representation of the structured features (\autoref{sec:Statistical Features Construction}).
+\textbf{Feature Extraction:} In \autoref{fig:framework}b, $\vec{V}_{28}$ denotes the vector representation of the structured features (\autoref{sec:Statistical Features Construction}).

-\textbf{Ensembled Committee:} We empirically use seven classifiers \cite{haykin1994neural,cramer2002origins,breiman2001random,cortes1995support,murphy2006naive,john2013estimating,srivastava2007bayesian} in an ensembled way.
-Each model is independently trained.
-Upon completion, each model independently adjudicates each test sample.
-The outputs are binary signifying the presence or absence of cheating.
+\textbf{Ensembled Committee:} During preliminary testing, our selected features showed promising results across most classifiers, demonstrating their effectiveness.
+However, despite similar performance in terms of metrics alone, the testing revealed that different classifiers produced varying classifications on some individual samples.
+This suggests that relying on a single classifier, as done in prior works, can lead to unreliable outcomes.
+However, the majority of classifiers correctly classified the samples, leading to the development of the Ensembled Committee.
+Among hundreds of classifiers, we identify seven superior classifiers \cite{haykin1994neural,cramer2002origins,breiman2001random,cortes1995support,murphy2006naive,john2013estimating,srivastava2007bayesian} after the preliminary testing and use them in an ensembled way.

 \textbf{Final Determination:} Due to imbalanced dataset, a similar \textit{multi-subsampling} strategy as employed in the \syspov subsystem is adopted for the \sysstats subsystem to fully leverage the available data without losing valuable information.
 For each classification model, we generate a distinct model for each subsampled set.
-Each model provides an individual prediction.
-A majority voting scheme is utilized within each classification algorithm to aggregate the results of the nine models.
-The final determination is also achieved through the majority voting mechanism, which collates the determinations from all seven classification algorithms.
+Each model is independently trained and provides an individual prediction.
+A majority voting scheme is utilized within each classification algorithm to aggregate the results of the seven models.
+The final determination is also achieved through majority voting, which collates the determinations from all nine subsampled sets.
 In \autoref{eq:MajorityVoting}, where $\mathbf{D}_{stats}$ signifies the binary final determination.
 Where $w_j$ denotes the decision from the $j$th classification algorithm, and $I(\cdot)$ is the indicator function, returning 1 if the condition within the brackets is true, and 0 otherwise.
-The decision, $i$, which receives the majority of votes from all seven classification algorithms, is accepted as the final determination.
+The decision, $i$, which receives the majority of votes from all seven classification algorithms, is accepted as the final determination. {